Sales journal

 Sales journal with a “sales tax payable” column

-The sellers are generally instructed by government to collect sales tax from their customers on the sale of certain goods and services and send the same to appropriate tax agency.
+The sellers are generally instructed by the government to collect sales tax from their customers on the sale of certain goods and services and send the same to the appropriate tax agency.
 If a business is collecting sales tax from customers, it is convenient to add a sales tax payable column to its sales journal.
-An example of sales journal with a sales tax payable column is given below:
+An example of the sales journal with a sales tax payable column is given below:

 Sales journal with sales tax payable column